Ceciliogq/ceciliogq.github.io/_posts2/2021-08-01-conda-cheatsheet.md

 - [Official Conda Docs](https://docs.conda.io/projects/conda/en/latest/index.html).
 Extensive documentation of conda commands and how to manage packages and environments (Tasks section).

-Here I will list some of the most useful commands which I have used more frequently.
+Here I will show some of the most useful commands as well as comments about related topics that may be useful when working with conda.

 ## Syntax
 The structure of a `conda` command can be decomposed as follows: